MaxHalford/maxhalford.github.io/content/blog/transitive-duplicates.md

 )
 ```

-This brings us down to 4 seconds, which is 50% times faster that the plain variant without any tricks.
+This brings us down to 4 seconds, which is 50% faster than the plain variant without any tricks.
 I checked and most of the remaining computation time is taken by `fuzzywuzzy` library.
 Designing a better matching function is probably the next step to take in order to get this to go any faster.

 I hope you enjoyed this post.
 I apologize for going through the explanations a bit quickly.
 I mostly wrote this because I wasn't able to find anything that satisfied my needs online.
 Hopefully some other people will find useful for their own problems.
 Feel free to shoot me an email if you have any remarks and/or questions.